 Funny safety videos are the solution to your compliance-related difficulties.
 Here’s how:

 Very rarely do employees get excited about health and safety information.
-They may feel like it doesn’t apply to them, or they may simply tune out impulsively out of disinterest or boredom.
+They may feel like it doesn’t apply to them or simply tune out impulsively out of disinterest or boredom.
 This is where humor plays a role.
-Funny safety videos actually boost engagement with the material, which further leads to retention of necessary information.
+Funny safety videos boost engagement with the material, further leading to the retention of the necessary information.

 For example, the Pew Research Center found that retention of current affairs and news issues was higher when presented on humorous news shows like The Daily Show or The Colbert Report as opposed to traditional newspapers or network stations.